top of page

 Technology

-Early-stage validations, including large-scale laboratory tests, have demonstrated key aspects of the process, such as the repeated evaporation of substantial steam volumes.
-Additionally, advanced hydro- and thermodynamic computer simulations indicate coefficients of performance (COP) that significantly exceed those of modern high-temperature heat pumps.
-These efficiency gains offer promising advantages over existing heat recovery and steam generation technologies.
-Our megawatt-scale equipment has the potential to redefine waste-heat energy recapture in industries such as chemical production, pulp and paper, and petroleum refining.
+The process has been demonstrated in large-scale laboratory tests.
+Advanced hydro- and thermodynamic computer simulations indicate coefficient of performance (COP) that significantly exceeds those of modern high-temperature heat pumps.
+The efficiency gains offer promising advantages over existing heat recovery and steam generation technologies.
+Our megawatt-scale equipment has both the potential to redefine waste-heat energy recapture in industries such as chemical production, pulp and paper, and petroleum refining as well as serve to cool liquid-cooled data center fluid.

 Prototyping & Intellectual Property

 Prototypes demonstrating key aspects of the process have been developed and tested at our industrial facility in Reykjavik, Iceland.
-These prototypes validate the operational effectiveness and scalability of the technology.
 Furthermore, several patents have been filed covering various configurations of the equipment and its auxiliary systems.

 Simplified animation of Hydram's vertical oscillating boiler